Alstom-TTC Deal: 70 Train Sets for Toronto Subway Expansion

 Contract Requirements

 The TTC’s potential contract with Alstom mandates several key requirements.
 Alstom must provide a product that adheres to the TTC’s original specifications, maximizes Canadian content, and supports job creation.
-Furthermore, the pricing will be subject to an independent third-party market price assessment, as per the TTC officials.
+Additionally, the pricing will be subject to an independent third-party market price assessment, as per the TTC officials.

 Last June 2025, we covered PORR’s major win in Romania—a $488M railway modernization contract.
 Click here to read – PORR: Romania Rail Upgrade, Future of Railway Technology & Trends